etopian/alpine-php-nginx-wordpress/README.md

-##### This image is being maintained.
-Fork it and change it fit your needs.
-Upgrade your site using the upgrade strategy on wordpressdocker.com
+# This image is being DEPRECATED.

+See github.com/devoply/wordpress for a newer image with a proper process manager.

+### OLD INFO

 Full documentation for this project can be found here: http://www.wordpressdocker.com/